Aibekdev/Aibekdev/README.md

 ### Hello, My name is Aibek 👋

-## I'm an iOS Developer from Karaganda, Kazakhstan
+## I'm an iOS Developer from Astana, Kazakhstan
 - 📱 I like building apps
 - 🥅 Currently looking for a job
 - 🥋 BJJ and Grappling practitioner